sitecrafting/conifer/docs/basics.md

 * Register a shortcode to let admins control pieces of content to hide based on user role.
 With a single line of code.
 * Easily define custom shortcodes with arbitrary user authorization logic
 * Redirect away from certain templates if the user lacks specific/arbitrary privileges

-### Forms

-Conifer comes with an insanely powerful Form API that lets you create and process forms with:

-* an extensible, ergonomic OO interface
-* field-specific error states and messaging
-* custom field validations and filters
-* tightly integrated Twig filters for rendering form state

 ### Notifiers